Troy Brooks, NCDOT State Construction Engineer

 Secretary Powell and his wife, Ashley, have 2 children.

-Josh Quattlebaum, SCDOT Bridge Construction Engineer
+Josh Quattlebaum, P.E., SCDOT Bridge Construction Engineer

 Josh Quattlebaum is the State Bridge Construction Engineer in the Director of Construction Office for SCDOT, and the current co-chair of the Bridge Subcommittee for the South Carolina chapter of the Carolinas AGC.
 He is a graduate of the University of South Carolina, receiving his BS and MS in 2002 and 2003, respectively.